paulhayes/compliant-stepper-using-load-cell/README.md

 * D4-7 stepper motor contol
 * D8 button ( connected buttons other terminal to ground )

+## Installation and usage

+Download or clone this repo, and open in platformio.
+This can be compiled with the Arduino IDE, however you'll need to install the 3rd party libraries mentioned in the platformio.ini manually.

+## Code

 This code utlised the teensy's fast ADC differencial comparator across the wheatstone bridge of the loadcell.

+### Filtering

+I've tried using both a first order ( low pass ) filter, which worked well.
+I switched to a Kalman filter, and it has marginally better results, increasing responce times while filtering slightly better.
+However the benefits are minor.

 ## Why didn't you use the teensy's Programable Gain Amplifier?